 WHAT ARE WE LEARNING ABOUT?

-This term, the children are exploring and learning about the Ancient Egyptians.
+his term, the children are exploring and learning about the Ancient Egyptians.

 This will be through lots of different activities, subjects and investigations.

-The children will explore the following questions or statements each week:
+The children will explore the following questions:

 Our Reading and Writing lessons, and the texts that have been chosen to share, run along side our topic.